 Animal Production, Management and Husbandry - This option is designed for students wanting a background in the principles of animal management and husbandry.
 It includes broad training in animal husbandry, production and management.
-Employment opportunities include careers in livestock production, allied and technical support fields, including agricultural positions within Extension.

-Animal Biomedical Science - This option offers students a more scientific approach to animal science, preparing them for veterinary medicine, graduate research in animal science, teaching, food technology and the biotechnology industry.
+Animal Biomedical Science - This option offers students a more scientific approach to animal science, preparing them for positions in research, teaching or veterinary medicine.
 Students receive an animal science degree while meeting academic requirements for application to veterinary schools.